Gabrial-8467/falcon/README.md

 ---

 # 🦅 Falcon — “Small language.
 Big possibilities.”
-Falcon is built to grow — from a prototype VM to a complete, fast scripting language.
+Falcon is built to grow — from a prototype VM to a complete, scripting language.

-If you'd like, I can also generate:

-✅ A logo
-✅ Website for documentation
-✅ Syntax highlighter for VS Code
-✅ Installer generator (PyInstaller / NSIS)
-✅ Nice CLI scaffolding (`falcon new project`)